-Northwest Michigan's transportation network of roads, trails, rail, air, and water transportation is perhaps one of its most critical economic development assets.
+Antrim, Benzie, Grand Traverse, Kalkaska, Leelanau, and Wexford counties' transportation network of roads, trails, rail, air, and water transportation is perhaps one of its most critical economic development assets.
 Our road systems, in particular, are foundational elements to both our lifestyles and our economy, providing mobility and access to employment, housing, services, and recreation.
 In addition, our road networks connect us to the global economy and facilitate the movement of goods and services within and between communities: all parts of our economy, from manufacturers to the tourism industry, rely on the ability to access a well-maintained road network.

 An effective transportation system relies on more than roads alone, however.
-Public transit systems are vital options for many residentsparticularly for the elderly, disabled, and others without a vehicle-in getting to work, shopping, and medical appointments.
-Nonmotorized transportation networks encourage healthy physical activity and promote economic opportunities, while providing additional important transportation options for those that can't or don't drive; and walkable communities with ample nonmotorized connections are becoming increasingly desirable places to live.
+Public transit systems are vital options for many residents particularly for the elderly, disabled, and others without a vehicle - in getting to work, shopping, and medical appointments.
+Nonmotorized transportation networks encourage healthy physical activity and promote economic opportunities, while providing additional important transportation options for those that cannot or do not drive; and walkable communities with ample nonmotorized connections are becoming increasingly desirable places to live.
 Rail and air transportation, meanwhile, are important elements of our economic infrastructure, transporting freight to and from the region, and in the case of air transportation, supporting both business and tourism activity.
 Maintaining, enhancing, and improving this multi-modal transportation infrastructure is vital to our region's economy, connecting communities to each other and to global markets.